 For the latest prices click HERE.

 We wandered into Plaça del Poeta Bosca in Barcelona.
 This square in Barcelonetta is filled with locals who have been shopping at the local market.
-You will see people of all ages from the neighbourhood mingling and chatting, kids playing and having fun.
+You will see people of all ages from the neighbourhood mingling, having a drink eating Barcelona food and chatting, kids playing and having fun.